intel/llvm/clang/docs/LanguageExtensions.rst

 .. code-block:: c

-  // Computes a unique stable name for the given type. constexpr bool  __builtin_sycl_mark_kernel_name( type-id );
+  // Marks a type as the name of a sycl kernel. constexpr bool  __builtin_sycl_mark_kernel_name( type-id );

 Multiprecision Arithmetic Builtins